Optimal control of quasilinear parabolic PDEs with gradient terms and pointwise constraints on the gradient of the state: Notation, definitions, and assumptions

 We proceed with the formal definition of the constraint set $Y_{\ad}$ in~\eqref{ocp}.
 Here, we consider two prototypical sets of admissible states $Y_{\ad}$ defined by gradient constraints.
-The crucial aspect of the following assumption us that we \emph{link} the function spaces in which we pose the gradient constraints to the growth bound in Assumption~\ref{gassemilin}~\ref{gassemilin:boundedness}.
+The crucial aspect of the following assumption is that we \emph{link} the function spaces in which we pose the gradient constraints to the growth bound in Assumption~\ref{gassemilin}~\ref{gassemilin:boundedness}.
 This will eventually allow us to obtain a well posed optimal control problem~\eqref{ocp} for which we can develop a satisfying theory.
-As mentioned in Remark~\ref{rem:assumptions-F}, we will eventually establish a link between $\zeta$ and $q$ in Sections~\ref{sec::existence} and following. \begin{assumption} Let $q$ be as in Assumption~\ref{gassemilin}~\ref{gassemilin:boundedness}.
+As mentioned in Remark~\ref{rem:assumptions-F}, we will eventually establish a link between $\zeta$ and $q$ in Sections~\ref{sec::existence} and following, which is where the following assumption on the precise constraint setting will be put into practice. \begin{assumption} Let $q$ be as in Assumption~\ref{gassemilin}~\ref{gassemilin:boundedness}.
 We assume that $\Gamma_D\neq\emptyset$ and define the set of admissible states to be one of the following: \begin{enumerate}[(i)] \item Integral in space and pointwise in time gradient constraints:

 with $g_{\avg} \in L^\infty(I)$ and $g_{\avg} \geq 0$ a.e.\ on $I$.

 \item Pointwise in space and time gradient constraints:

 with $g \in L^\infty(I,L^{q/2})$ with $g \geq 0$ a.e.\ on $Q$.